cibgraphics/Vanilla5/README.md

 There are a lot of things that Vanilla5 does for you automatically, a lot you have to do yourself.
 Here are a couple helpers that I have included.

+# Using Grunt

+Grunt is a Javascript task runner build upon Node.js.
+This is super helpful for doing things like processing LESS/SCSS, minifying, image optimization, ect.
+If you are unfamiliar with how to use Grunt visit http://gruntjs.com/getting-started.

+The files included are the basics.
+You still need to know how to install the Grunt CLI and Grunt plugins.

 ## Clearing a Float